Currency note bundle at Singhvi's seat rocks RS; Cong MP seeks probe, seat enclosures | Politics

 While Leader of Opposition Mallikarjun Kharge said the chairman should not have named the member without an investigation being completed, Leader of the House J P Nadda accused the opposition of showing eagerness on ''some issues'' while wanting to cover up other issues.

-The currency was recovered from seat 222, which is allotted to Singhvi, during an anti-sabotage check on Thursday, Dhankhar said. ''After the adjournment of the House yesterday, a wad of currency notes was apparently recovered by security officials from seat no 222 presently allotted to Abhishek Manu Singhvi, elected from the state of Telangana.''
+The notes were found from seat 222, allotted to Singhvi, during an anti-sabotage check on Thursday, Dhankhar said. ''After the adjournment of the House yesterday, a wad of currency notes was apparently recovered by security officials from seat no 222 presently allotted to Abhishek Manu Singhvi, elected from the state of Telangana.''
 An investigation has been ordered in accordance with practice, he said, adding it was not clear if the currency notes were real or fake.

 ''I have been careful that anti-sabotage checks must be very severe because in these highly technological situations where chemicals are used, the first and foremost is security...
 From that perspective it was done,'' he said.